 Learn To Share Your Faith: https://sharelife.university/

 John Sorensen (Doctorate of Divinity, Knox Theological Seminary & Doctor of Humane Letters, Montreat College) is the president of Evangelism Explosion International (www.evangelismexplosion.org) and host of Share Life Today (www.sharelife.today).
 Sorensen has authored the books Well Done and Your Story Counts and travels the globe for Evangelism Explosion.
-This past year Evangelism Explosion International equipped just under 2 million Christians worldwide to be witnesses for Christ, and saw, by the grace of God, 17.3 million people make a profession of faith in Jesus.
+In 2022, Evangelism Explosion International equipped just under 2 million Christians worldwide to be witnesses for Christ, and saw, by the grace of God, 17.3 million people make a profession of faith in Jesus.
 He lives in Asheville, North Carolina, with his wife, Ann, and he has four adult children and six grandchildren.